SILI1994/special_orthogonal_optimization/README.md

 The main philosophy lies in relaxing the geodesic to a retraction via Cayley transform instead of a single tangent vector as done in projected gradient descent.

+## Details of implementation

+1. Armijo condition for monotone line search.
+2. Samples from Haar distribution for multiple start.